maflcko/b-c-gui-translations-review/reviews/zh_CN.md

         <source>Sending addresses</source>
         <translation>付款地址(S)</translation>

 YES
-The source text "Sending addresses" refers to addresses used for sending Bitcoin, typically meaning "发出地址" or "发送地址" (addresses from which payments are sent).
-The translation "付款地址(S)" means "payment address(es)" and adds "(S)" which is not present in the source and appears as an unwanted extraneous character.
-Also, "付款地址" usually means addresses for payment (receiving payment), which may not capture the nuance of "Sending addresses."
+The translation adds "(S)" which is not present in the source, and which could be confusing or nonstandard in Chinese translations.
+The standard translation should be straightforward and without extra characters.

 Correct translation:
 发送地址
 ```